JaeGif/BlogAPI/README.md

-# Packaged with Vite
+# Totally Not Instagram

-This page is a Front-End for a generic blog calling a RESTful API also made by myself.
+This page is a Front-End for an instagram clone calling a RESTful API also made by myself.

 API src can be found here : -------------
 Live: ------------